woutkolkman/spearmasterpearlstorage/README.md

 ### Install
-Install via the Steam Workshop: <>
+Install via the Steam Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2946114341

 To manually install, download the most recent .zip from the [releases page](https://github.com/woutkolkman/spearmasterpearlstorage/releases) and extract it to "Rain World\RainWorld_Data\StreamingAssets\mods\spearmasterpearlstorage".

 Next, enable Spearmaster Pearl Storage via the in-game Remix menu.

+### Credits
+Thanks to the modders on the Rain World Discord, their code examples are very usefull.
+Join [Rain World](https://discord.gg/rainworld) / [Modding](https://discord.gg/bh8Jzwqes6).
+Also thanks to the [Rain World Modding Wiki](https://rainworldmodding.miraheze.org/), without this site these mods wouldn't exist.

 ### Description